 Home and apartment vacancy rates are 7.7% in University of Pennsylvania.
 NeighborhoodScout analysis shows that this rate is lower than 48.6% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-One of the unique characteristics of the University of Pennsylvania neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.7% of the neighborhoods in America.
+The University of Pennsylvania neighborhood stands out for having an average per capita income lower than 96.7% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the University of Pennsylvania neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Also, the University of Pennsylvania neighborhood stands out within Pennsylvania for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 7.2% of college-friendly places to live in PA.
 In addition to being an excellent choice for college students, this neighborhood is also a very good choice for young, single professionals.